 6. Bring something just for her

 Everybody comes over with gifts for the baby and I was so grateful for and loved all of those.
 What I really remember though, are the gifts that were just for me.
 It doesn’t have to be elaborate or expensive, but it is so, so appreciated.
 A hot cup of good coffee.
 A chocolate bar.
 Her favorite dessert.
 A new book.
 Bath bombs.
 A comfy nursing top.
 You get the idea.
+If you aren’t able to see mom and baby in person, send mom treats straight to her doorstep with Cravebox.

 She probably won’t think to ask, so just take some pictures of her holding and interacting with her baby.
 She has hundreds of pictures of her baby in her phone, but hardly any with her and her baby.
 The time goes way too fast and newborn babies change every single day.
 Pictures of her and her baby together are priceless.